-Oil markets slump amid coronavirus chaos
+Brent crude extends fall as coronavirus shutdowns sap demand

 Demand is expected to fall by more than 10 million barrels per day (bpd), or about 10% of daily global crude consumption, said Giovanni Serio, head of research at Vitol, the world’s biggest oil trader.

-Goldman Sachs estimated demand loss could total 8 million bpd, brought about by countries slowing economic activity to combat the coronavirus outbreak.
+Goldman Sachs estimated the demand loss could total 8 million bpd, brought about by countries slowing economic activity to combat the coronavirus outbreak.

 Oil refiners worldwide are slashing production or considering cuts as the pandemic causes the evaporation of fuel demand.

-Reporting by Aaron Sheldrick in Tokyo, with additional reporting by Stephenie Kelly in New York; Editing by Tom Hogue
+Reporting by Aaron Sheldrick in Tokyo, with additional reporting by Stephenie Kelly in New York; Editing by Tom Hogue and Lincoln Feast.